audy/lederhosen/readme.md

   --database=taxcollector.udb
 ```

+The optional `--dry-run` parameter outputs the usearch command to standard out.
+This is useful if you want to run usearch on a cluster.

 ### Generate OTU table(s)

 Create an OTU abundance table where rows are samples and columns are clusters.
 The entries are the number of reads for that cluster in a sample.